-Chris Stedman is the Executive Director of the Yale Humanist Community, a group dedicated to supporting a diverse community of Humanists, atheists, agnostics, and the nonreligious at Yale and beyond.
-YHC equally welcomes those that self-describe as nonbelievers, skeptics, and searchers—as well as anyone who identifies as religious or as a theist that is interested in their programs.
+Kathleen Green is the Executive Director of the Yale Humanist Community, a group dedicated to supporting a diverse community of Humanists, atheists, agnostics, and the nonreligious at Yale and beyond.
+YHC equally welcomes all who are interested in their events and programs.
 Visit yalehumanists.com or email firstname.lastname@example.org to learn more.

-Yale Atheists, Humanists, and Agnostics (AHA) - A group for undergraduate students interested in the Humanist values of reason and compassion that hosts weekly events in the form of society dinners—every Thursday on campus at TD, with the first Thursday of the month at The Grove (760 Chapel Street)—debates, movie nights, and socials.
-To contact the student Directors of the Society and join the official list serv to get updates, email them at HumanistYalies@gmail.com.
+Yale Atheists, Humanists, and Agnostics (AHA) - A group for undergraduate students interested in the Humanist values of reason and compassion that hosts weekly dinners every Wednesday from 6-7:30pm at Silliman College.
+To join the official list serve and get updates email email@example.com

 The None/Others – A student collaborative for Humanist, Atheist, Agnostic, non-Christian, and/or non-traditional students at YDS focused on opening up multi-faith cooperation and dialogue opportunities for non-religious students, and on fostering fully inclusive community within YDS.
 To find out more, please email the YHC or contact the None/Others directly at YDSNoneOthers@gmail.com.